getodk/docs/aggregate-upgrade.rst

    d.
 Click :guilabel:`Save Changes` to apply your changes.
    e.
 Then, for each username you created, you must click :guilabel:`Change Password` and set the password for that username.

 7. Configure all your ODK Collect clients to use the new Aggregate 1.x instance.
 On both ODK Collect 1.1.5 and 1.1.7, ensure that the Server URL points to the new instance and begins with *https* (for AppEngine instances).
-For MySQL or PostgreSQL systems, specify *https* only if the server has an SSL certificate. sernames and passwords into the phone.
+For MySQL or PostgreSQL systems, specify *https* only if the server has an SSL certificate.
+For ODK Collect 1.1.7, if you are requiring authentication, enter one of the configured usernames and passwords into the phone.

-7. :doc:`Install <briefcase-install>` the latest ODK Briefcase application.
+8. :doc:`Install <briefcase-install>` the latest ODK Briefcase application.
-8. Run ODK Briefcase, choosing to :ref:`pull all forms <pull-from-aggregate>` from your 0.9.x instance to the local server.
+9. Run ODK Briefcase, choosing to :ref:`pull all forms <pull-from-aggregate>` from your 0.9.x instance to the local server.
 You will need enough space to store these files.
-9. For any form definitions you have changed, manually overwrite the downloaded form definition within the Briefcase directory with the one updated for Aggregate 1.x.
+10. For any form definitions you have changed, manually overwrite the downloaded form definition within the Briefcase directory with the one updated for Aggregate 1.x.
 The ODK Briefcase Storage Area has a :file:`/forms` directory under it, and, in that, it has directories for each form downloaded from Aggregate 0.9.x.
 The form definition is within that directory and must have the same name (with a file extension of .xml) as the directory containing it.
-10. Run ODK Briefcase, choosing to :ref:`push all forms <push-to-aggregate>` from your local server to the new Aggregate 1.x instance.
+11. Run ODK Briefcase, choosing to :ref:`push all forms <push-to-aggregate>` from your local server to the new Aggregate 1.x instance.
-11. Validate that your Aggregate 1.x instance has all the data you expect, and the values are complete and correct (by, e.g., publishing to Fusion Tables and comparing this dataset to the corresponding dataset produced by 0.9.x).
+12. Validate that your Aggregate 1.x instance has all the data you expect, and the values are complete and correct (by, e.g., publishing to Fusion Tables and comparing this dataset to the corresponding dataset produced by 0.9.x).
-12. Once you are comfortable with the operations of the Aggregate 1.x instance, you should go to the Aggregate 0.9.x dashboard and delete that application id.
+13. Once you are comfortable with the operations of the Aggregate 1.x instance, you should go to the Aggregate 0.9.x dashboard and delete that application id.

    a.
 Click on the :guilabel:`Application Settings` link on the left sidebar under the Administration heading.
    b.
 Click on the :guilabel:`Disable Application..` button on this page.